-NOTE: The Persistence Policy feature may not work when set to default, if the VirtualAddressManagement attribute is set to FlexAddress (not for MX platforms) or RemoteAssignedAddress (for MX platforms) mode on iDRAC and if the FlexAddress or Remote-Assigned Address feature is disabled in CMC (not for MX platforms) or OME Modular (for MX platforms), ensure that you set the VirtualAddressManagement attribute to Console mode in iDRAC or enable the FlexAddress or Remote-Assigned Address feature in CMC or OME Modular.
+() NOTE: The Persistence Policy feature may not work when set to default, if the VirtualAddressManagement attribute is set to FlexAddress mode on iDRAC and if the FlexAddress feature is disabled in CMC.
+Ensure that you set the VirtualAddressManagement attribute to Console mode in iDRAC or enable the FlexAddress feature in CMC.